-- 18 for areal and linear objects of the enterprise it may be necessary to use different radio 19 for areal and linear objects of the purposes of ensuring production processes; - the organization of interaction of wireless communication networks of linear and areal objects of the enterprise is possible only on the basis of the use of dedicated communication lines; - 23 wireless communication networks of linear and area facilities of the enterprise are isolated 24 from the public network and from the Internet; - wireless communication networks of linear and area facilities of the enterprise provide switching functions and all other functions only for a group of customers and are not available to the general public; - 28 wireless communication networks of linear and area facilities of the enterprise are limited 29 by geographical size; - 30-wireless communication networks of linear and area facilities of the enterprise have31restrictions on the number of internal subscribers and do not have access points to other32networks; - mutual communication is allowed only between terminals connected to wireless communication networks of linear and area facilities of the enterprise.
+- 18 for areal and linear objects of the enterprise it may be necessary to use different radio 19 frequency ranges for the purposes of ensuring production processes; - 20 the organization of interaction of wireless communication networks of linear and areal 21 objects of the enterprise is possible only on the basis of the use of dedicated 22 communication lines; - 23 wireless communication networks of linear and area facilities of the enterprise are isolated 24 from the public network and from the Internet; - 25 wireless communication networks of linear and area facilities of the enterprise provide switching functions and all other functions only for a group of customers and are not 26 27 available to the general public; - 28 wireless communication networks of linear and area facilities of the enterprise are limited 29 by geographical size; - 30 wireless communication networks of linear and area facilities of the enterprise have 31 restrictions on the number of internal subscribers and do not have access points to other 32 networks: - 33 mutual communication is allowed only between terminals connected to wireless 34 communication networks of linear and area facilities of the enterprise.

 The goals of digital transformation projects are improving operational efficiency and keeping workers safe.
 Workers in this industry work in harsh environments.
 Providing a voice and data communication system for workers in remote locations is essential for worker safety and retention.
-In addition, providing communication links to family members is vital for worker retention, who often spend video (MCPTx) services can empower workers and improve productivity through group calls, video sharing, geo-location, and other advanced services.
-Video monitoring is another critical application.
-Intelligent video surveillance systems can be used to control security access.
-Also, remote monitoring of environmental sensors for gas leakage detection can prevent potentially fatal accidents.
-Alert information from the sensors can be integrated with actuators to stop leakage for accident prevention.
-Some existing systems currently use RLAN-based meshing networking over small areas.
-5G can expand the coverage areas over longer distances and handle more machine-type communications.
+In addition, providing communication links to family members is vital for worker retention, who often spend months offshore or in remote sites.
+Moreover, mission-critical push-to-talk (MCPTT) or push-to-